Whale Watching- Uvita Tour Guide

 In parts of Costa Rica, you can see the whales from December to April and then again from July to November.
 The best place to see them is in Marino Ballena National Park near Uvita.
 It’s also known as Whale Bay, or Bahia Ballena.

-You can only see the whales on the Pacific Coast, and the South Pacific Coast is the best place to see them In this area, you can only see the whales by boat, which means you’ll need a whale-watching tour in Uvita.
+You can only see the whales on the Pacific Coast, and the South Pacific Coast is the best place to do whale watching in Costa Rica.
+You can only see the whales by boat, which means you’ll need a whale-watching tour in Uvita.

 You’ll be around lots of water for the tour, and here’s what I think you should pack: